Diabetic Eye Care

 Should abnormal blood vessels develop in the back of the eye, a more extensive laser treatment may be required which is called pan-retinal photocoagulation.
 This is usually done in one or more sessions and may involve a thousand laser spots in the peripheral retina.
 Both types of laser treatments can be performed in an office setting with the aid of anesthetic eye drops or injections to minimize pain during the procedure.
 Patients may experience blurry vision for the rest of the day, and should rest at home.
 It is important for patients to realize that these procedures cannot cure diabetic eye conditions, but rather help reduce vision loss for patients with advanced cases of the condition.

-At Lakeshore Eye Care, we usually refer our patients to a retina specialist should they develop significant diabetic retinopathy or macular edema so they can take advantage of the latest treatments and have the best possible outcome.
+At Madison Medical Eye Care, we usually refer our patients to a retina specialist should they develop significant diabetic retinopathy or macular edema so they can take advantage of the latest treatments and have the best possible outcome.
 We generally refer our patients to Drs.
-Hershey, Raja and Tosi at Retina and Vitreous Consultants of Wisconsin.
+Hershey, Raja, Kim and Tosi at Retina and Vitreous Consultants of Wisconsin.
 They have the lasers in their offices along with the most advanced diagnostic equipment.
 Our Ozaukee County patients also appreciate the fact that they have an office in Mequon at Columbia-St. Mary's Hospital.

 To learn more about our Diabetic Eye Care services provided at our practice, please call us today to schedule an appointment.